RazM10/Web_Learn/README.md

 // collect from project
 500 -> Error in retrieving data
-403 -> Password is incorrect / username is incorrect / save not ok
+403 -> Password is incorrect / username is incorrect / save not ok / 404 not found
-200-> Save ok
+200-> Save ok / 200 0k / success / 201 Added
 ```

 ## Node js intallation instructions